-Apple macOS High Sierra: The smart person's guide
+Apple macOS High Sierra: A cheat sheet

 On June 5, 2017, Apple unveiled macOS High Sierra for the first time at WWDC.
 It is only the second instance of Apple's use of the macOS moniker, which replaced the previous OS X title in 2016 when macOS Sierra was introduced.

-At the WWDC event in June, macOS High Sierra was made available in beta.
+At the WWDC event, macOS High Sierra was made available in beta.
 Apple released macOS High Sierra for general download on September 25, 2017.
+Various updates and patches have been released since then to address security issues and add feature improvements.

+It should be noted that a late 2017 security flaw in macOS High Sierra reportedly gave attackers root user access, unless the user set a root password to protect the machine.
+A later 2018 bug in the Disk Utility revealed APFS-encrypted drive passwords in plain text, but this was patched in macOS High Sierra version 10.13.4.
+Users should update to this version to avoid this vulnerability.
+A direct link for the download can be found here, or users can update through the App Store.

 Additional resources: